 Standing on the left bank of Dal Lake, Hazratbal is a popular tourist attraction in the vicinity of Srinagar town!
 One of the popular places to see in Srinagar, the mosque has been a bang on tourist attraction in the valley that has retained its rustic charm for almost 3 decades.

-The beauty sculpted out of white marbles is definitely a captivating watch around the Srinagar city.
+The beauty, sculpted out of white marbles is definitely a captivating watch around the Srinagar city.
 There’s a lot of preservings in the mosque like the immaculate design and huge dome.
 Yes, Hazratbal is the only domed attraction, without visiting which no tour to Srinagar is complete.

-Popular attractions around Hazratbal Mosque: Dal lake, Mughal Gardens
+Popular attractions around Hazratbal Mosque: Dal Lake, Mughal Gardens

 30 km from Srinagar, Awantipora is one of the popular tourist places in Srinagar that must not be missed!
-The place is famed as the erstwhile capital city of Avantipora during ancient days.
+The place is famed as the erstwhile capital city of Awantipora during ancient days.
 The ruins also showcase the fine architecture and art during good old days!